nikkijuk/camunda-playground/README.md

 - It's too easy for technology teams to be assigned by layer, so delivering any valuable business change requires slow and expensive coordination between multiple teams.
-We caution against the effects of this layering and recommend arranging services and teams primarily according to business capabilit
+We caution against the effects of this layering and recommend arranging services and teams primarily according to business capability.

   https://www.thoughtworks.com/radar/techniques/layered-microservices-architecture